gomanu6/dj_library/README.md

 - uuid : Matches a formatted UUID.
 To prevent multiple URLs from mapping to the same page, dashes must be included and letters must be lowercase.
 For example, 075194d3-6885-417e-a8a8-6c931e272f00.
 Returns a UUID instance.
 - path : Matches any non-empty string, including the path separator, '/'.
 This allows you to match against a complete URL path rather than a segment of a URL path as with str.

-- The string may contain angle brackets (like <username> above) to capture part of the URL and send it as a keyword argument to the view
+- The string may contain angle brackets (like `<username>` this) to capture part of the URL and send it as a keyword argument to the view

 ### [django.urls functions for use in URLconfs](https://docs.djangoproject.com/en/3.2/ref/urls/)
 - [path():](https://docs.djangoproject.com/en/3.2/ref/urls/#path) Returns an element for inclusion in urlpatterns.